 When transactions take place in SQL Server, they cannot be rolled back.
 Also, every user has his own redo stream.

-7) Oracle vs SQL Server: Support, Troubleshooting & Error Handling Capabilities
+7) Support, Troubleshooting & Error Handling Capabilities

 The customer care, troubleshooting, and support of Oracle are available 24×7 and answer your queries in a timely manner, but you will be charged for each support call depending on the support case.
 Error Handling is also managed efficiently as Oracle treats each new database transaction as a new connection.